-This bulletin contains instructions for receiving, handling, storage, and installation (including foundation preparation) for outdoor, walk-in switchgear.
+This bulletin contains instructions for receiving, handling, storage, installation (including foundation preparation), and maintenance of Masterclad 27 kV, Outdoor Walk-in Metal-Clad Switchgear from Schneider Electric.
 The walk-in enclosure detailed in this bulletin is built around the standard Metal-Clad Indoor Switchgear and conforms to ANSI/IEEE C37.20.2.